For consumers For business

 Additionally, textile waste is consistently outsourced to LMIC countries such as Ghana.
 ABC News highlights this and the way fast fashion brands have created a human and environmental catastrophe.
 The growing number of poor-quality clothes arriving at Kantamanto Market is a major driver of Ghana’s waste crisis.

 “In Europe, the UK and Australia, America, they think [that in] Africa here, sorry to say, we are not like human beings,” Ghanaian clothing importer Emmanuel Ajaab told ABC News in 2021.
 Even if somebody knocked [on] your door [to beg], you cannot just … pick something from your dustbin.
-In this case … they’re doing this to us.”
+In this case… they’re doing this to us.”

 From cradle to grave, the fashion industry continues to exploit Black people and people of colour broadly—from farmers who pick cotton to garment workers on the factory floor.
 Rooted in colonial oppression, modern slavery persists today—with the wellbeing of those who make our clothes an afterthought in the broader fashion industry’s supply chains.
 And that’s just the tip of the iceberg—lest we forget the impacts of the fashion industry on the planet and animals.

-Forging new paths in sustainable fashion
+Forging new paths in sustainability

-Black-owned fashion brands
+Black-owned fashion and beauty brands

 See the rating.